corvus-albus/moodle-local_importtosection/README.md

-No longer mantained -I'm sorry.
-We use 'sharing cart' plugin at our instance now
+No longer mantained - I'm sorry.
+We are using 'sharing cart' plugin at our instance

 Moodle Import to Section
 =============================